 It is something we do 25,000 times a day and yet most of us aren’t good at it.
 Especially when we are under stress or have anxiety.

-An average person breathes 12-20 times in a minute, when in reality, the healthiest way to breath is actual 5-6 times per minute.
+An average person breathes 12-20 times in a minute, when in reality, the healthiest way to breathe is actually 5-6 times per minute.
 The slower we breathe, the deeper we breathe, the deeper we breathe, the more oxygen we actually absorb.
-In fact, when we breath 20 x per minute we are only at 50% of our oxygen absorption capacity.
+In fact, when we breathe 20 x per minute we are only at 50% of our oxygen absorption capacity.
 If we slow it down to 12 x per minute, we increase that to 75%.
 Amazingly, if we slow that down again to 6 breaths per minute we can reach 85% efficiency!

 So lesson #1, SLOW YOUR BREATH DOWN.

 We also are notorious mouth breathers, and that is also not good for you.
 When we breathe through our nose, our air is filtered by the cilia and mucous membrane, trapping foreign particles such as viruses and limiting our exposure to foreign pathogens.
 But this isn’t the most important reason to breathe through our nose, one of the most important reasons for nasal breathing is related to the production of nitric oxide (NO) .

 The nose produces nitric oxide, which, according to Patrick McKeown, a world renowned author and breathing practitioner, actually sterilizes the incoming air and improves your lungs ability to absorb oxygen.
 It also increases the ability to transport oxygen through your body, including your heart.
 It allows your blood vessels to dilate, hence lowering your blood pressure.
 Nitric oxide is also antifungal, antiviral, antiparisitic and antibacterial, helping your body fight infections.